 “In spite of our efforts to move heaven and earth, it has become clear that we simply will not be able to make the festival happen this year.
 We are so sorry to let you all down”

-Acts such as Coldplay and Haim have agreed to perform for a ticketed live-stream show for Glastonbury in May so fans won’t be left disappointed!
+Acts such as Coldplay and Haim have agreed to perform for a ticketed live-stream show for Glastonbury in late May so fans won’t be left disappointed!